Discounts

 - Identifier: Internal-only field, used to identify discounts in the dashboard

-- Percentage: The percentage amount to discount the price by (can by anything from 1% to 100%)
+- Percentage: The percentage amount to discount the price by.
+Any value from 1% to 100%.

 - Apply to: Limits the products that the discount can apply to.
 This can be used to make sure specific products cannot be discounted, or specific discounts can only apply to certain products.